bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

 ## Feedback

-The best way to give feedback on this would be contact me [BDK discord server](https://discord.gg/dstn4dQ).
+The best way to give feedback on this would be to comment on the [pull request](https://github.com/bitcoindevkit/bitcoindevkit.org/pull/100) for this blog post.
-Expect to see a draft release of `bdk_core` towards the end of May.
+Thanks in advance.

 [X window system]: https://en.wikipedia.org/wiki/X_Window_System